Nemo64/replicator/README.md

 ## what is this project about?

-**This project is about solving the "multiple records/files" issue of filesystems using only conventions.**
+**This project is about solving the "multiple records/files" issue of filesystems.**

-The idea is to eventually consistently aggregate the contents of files, based on config files, within other known filename schemes (views) based on the content of those files (eg. usernames, groups, dates, alphabetical etc.).
+The idea is to eventually consistently aggregate the contents of large source files, based on config files.
+Those aggregations will then be stored under different filename schemes based on the content of the aggregated file.
+For example usernames, groups, dates, alphabetical ~ whatever you would usually use a secondary index in your database for.
 That way, your client application only needs to know the views filename scheme and can download aggregations, usually without an application layer (besides a web server like nginx).